Cindy Thái Tài

-Cindy Thái Tài was born Nguyễn Thái Tài in Vietnam on 27 January, 1971.
+Cindy Thái Tài (born Nguyễn Thái Tài, 27 January 1971) is a Vietnamese singer and actress.
 In 2005, she underwent sex reassignment surgery at Yanhee International Hospital in Thailand.
-Afterwards, she became a well-known singer in her home country, releasing albums in 2006 and 2007.
-She sometimes appears on My Best Gay Friends, a Vietnamese web series.
+Afterwards, she became a singer in her home country, releasing albums in 2006 and 2007.
+She has also appeared on My Best Gay Friends, a Vietnamese web series.
 She was the first Vietnamese person to publicize herself as a transgender.